The Inward Investment and International Taxation Review: Mexico

 Acquisition structures, restructuring and exit charges

-Mexico has one of the largest networks of DTAs in its region, with over 50 treaties in force and a handful of treaties under negotiation and renegotiation.
+Mexico has one of the largest networks of DTAs in its region, with 60 treaties in force and a handful of treaties under negotiation and renegotiation.

 This fact brings an extensive array of options to define an appropriate and efficient corporate structure.
 However, although some treaties can bring significant benefits over others in the specific cases of capital gains and interest withholding rates, attention must be paid to the substance of the structures and the anti-abuse rules that each DTA or applicable legislation may impose.